275 Beasley Drive | Versailles, KY 40383

 Chad says his favorite thing about working at Parks & Recreation is meeting new people.
 When he is not working he can be found working out, cooking, watching college sports, classic movies or horseracing and spending time with his family.

 Shannon has been with the Parks & Recreation Department since Falling Springs Center opened in the Spring of 2002.
 As a member of the part time staff Shannon was a dedicated and dependable employee, always willing to pick-up extra shifts and fill in when needed.
-Her commitment led to a full time position in the fall of 2002 when she took over as a program coordinator.
+Her commitment led to a full time position in the fall of 2002 when she took over as a program coordinator, where she ran Sunshine Camp, coordinated Parents’ Night Out Program and Youth Cheerleading programs.

 Here favorite thing about working at Parks & Recreation is the kids that she gets to work with through the school bring camps and Sunshine Camp.
 “I’ve watched so many of these kids grow up!
 It’s a blessing to be a part of their lives and watch them as they grow.”

 One of Shannon’s favorite things to do outside of work is to be outside.
-She loves to walk, fish, go camping, as long as she’s outside she is happy.
+She loves to walk, fish and go camping.
+As long as she’s outside she is happy.
 She also enjoys reading and spending time with her family and friends.

 Tefany Bleuel, Aquatics & Fitness Manager